caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 ### Interactive Intents

-Clients get work done by sending Command Messages to Services.
+Clients get work done by sending Command Messages to services.
 These are called Intents to reflect both their provisional nature and their role in the service design--capturing the intention of the user or system-actor.
-In practice, Intent modeling is a powerful tool for knowledge crunching (DDD).
+In practice, Intent modeling is a powerful tool for knowledge crunching.

 Intents are part of the Uniform Interface for Hyperobjects; they define a standard envelope format for all Command Messages sent to the interactive interface of services.

+A key aspect of this constraint is composability.
+Well-defined rules establish means for clients to compose various Intents into an atomic command.
+There are two kinds of composition defined: linear and parallel.

+In linear composition individual Intents are processed against the same target.
+The constituent Intents are processed sequentially in event-time.
+So the result of processing a linear composition is to move the timeline forward for the target.
+In parallel composition individual Intents or linear compositions are processed independently, resulting in separate timelines.

+The mechanics of Intent composition will be discussed at length in later sections, but the salient point is that it **allows clients to synthesize new capability from existing commands without making changes to the service**.

 ### Dynamic Query